openaustralia/openaustralia-parser/README.md

 The `alerts-lastsent` file has two lines, the first is a Unix timestamp and the second is a batch ID.

-After you've loaded debates into the DB and run indexing (`twfy/scripts/xml2db.pl` and `twfy/search/index.pl` (indexing is run from `/srv/www/www.openaustralia.org/current/twfy/scripts` with `../search/index.pl /srv/www/www.openaustralia.org/shared/searchdb sincefile /srv/www/www.openaustralia.org/shared/searchdb/../searchdb-lastupdated`)) update the first line to the current time as this will be later than the index you just did - you can find out the time with `date +%s`.
+After you've loaded debates into the DB and run [indexing](#Indexing) update the first line to the current time as this will be later than the index you just did - you can find out the time with `date +%s`.
 Then increment the batch ID on the second line and save the file.

 Now when you run `alertmailer.php` it shouldn't send out alerts for any of the debates you've just loaded.
 There's more detail in this helpful email from mySociety's Matthew Somerville.